mauroservienti/milestone.github.io/_posts/on-non-verbal-communication.md

 ### How can we help to make it explicit?

-For example, by soliciting feedback from meeting participants.
+One way to make communication more explicit is to solicit feedback from meeting participants.
 Start with the quiet ones.
 During meetings with multiple people, the dynamic is always the same.
-The vocals tend to override everyone else, in many cases unconsciously, and the quiets end up saying little to nothing.
+The vocal ones tend to override everyone else, usually unconsciously, and the quiet ones end up saying little to nothing.
 If someone has been silent for most of the time, start with them.
-A simple question as "what do you think, Mauro?" can lead to an answer similar to "I'm not sure I understand what are we doing here, can you please clarify  what are we trying to achieve and what are we discussing?".
+A simple question like "what do you think, Mauro?" can lead to an answer similar to "I'm not sure I understand what are we doing here, can you please clarify what we are trying to achieve and what we are discussing?".
 Either I've been distracted for the entire meeting, or a meeting nullification is probably the best outcome.

 It's not always that easy.
 I've experienced environments where someone asked questions, like the one above, for the only purpose of glorifying themselves, the manager leading the meeting.
 No way anyone could have provided such an answer.